-- I. Idaho, like many States, prohibits most abortions to protect unborn children.
-As this Court recently reaffirmed in Dobbs v.
+Idaho, like many States, prohibits most abortions to protect unborn children.
+As the Supreme Court held in Dobbs v.
 Jackson Women's Health Org., 597 U.S. 215 (2022), the power to enact laws like Idaho's regulating medicine, health, and safety resides with the States.
-No constitutional provision creates a federal police power.
+No provision of the Constitution creates a federal police power.
 As the United States reads EMTALA, however, it may direct hospitals to disregard generally applicable state medical regulations.
-And under its reading, emergency room physicians may ignore state medical regulations whenever they think it necessary to do so.
-Nothing in the Government's argument limits its sweeping assertion of authority to the abortion context. - II.
+And under its reading, private hospitals and emergency room physicians may ignore state medical regulations when they (or the federal government) think it necessary.
+Nothing in the government's argument limits its sweeping assertion of authority to the abortion context.
 EMTALA cannot be read to preempt state laws regulating medicine, including abortion restrictions.
 The statute requires hospitals accepting Medicaid and Medicare funds to stabilize patients with emergency medical conditions.
 But EMTALA does not purport to establish national standards as to what care is, or is not, medically necessary or appropriate.
 It simply prevents hospitals from refusing to stabilize patients using otherwise lawful medical procedures.
 Construing EMTALA's stabilization requirement as requiring hospitals to provide abortions in violation of state law is particularly implausible.
 By its terms, the stabilization requirement's protections extend to both "pregnant wom[e]n" and their "unborn child[ren]."
 There is no "direct" conflict between EMTALA and Idaho law that supports a preemption finding.

-III.
 Adopting the federal government's capacious view of preemption would raise significant constitutional difficulties.
 EMTALA is Spending Clause legislation.
-Although Congress may seek to entice States and regulated entities to change their behavior through the Spending Clause, this Court has stressed that this power cannot be wielded to destroy the federal-state balance.
+Although Congress may seek to entice States and regulated entities to change their behavior through the Spending Clause, the Supreme Court has stressed that this power cannot be wielded to destroy the federal-state balance.
 But that is how the United States seeks to employ Spending Clause legislation here.
-In the United States' view, the federal government can pay hospitals to violate Idaho's abortion laws with impunity-and then sue the State of Idaho to enjoin those laws as a matter of federal supremacy.
+In the United States' view, the federal government can pay private hospitals to violate Idaho's abortion laws with impunity-and then sue the State of Idaho to enjoin those laws as a matter of federal supremacy.
 Or put another way, the United States believes that the federal government can establish a financial relationship directly with a citizen that, at the citizen's election, immunizes the citizen from state police power.